altugbakan/vanity-monkey-generator/README.md

 # Vanity MonKey Generator
 Vanity MonKey generator for Banano cryptocurrency.

-Create a custom MonKey and get the address and the seed.
+Create a custom MonKey and get the Banano address and the seed.
+Use your Banano account anywhere, everywhere.

-More info can be found on https://vanitymonkeygenerator.gitbook.io.
+More information can be found on https://vanitymonkeygenerator.gitbook.io.

 ## Usage
 <br/>